 Maureen Dougherty, Ecosystem for Research Networking

-Barr von Oehsen, Ph.D., Director Pittsburgh Supercomputing Center
+Barr von Oehsen, Ph.D., Executive Director Pittsburgh Supercomputing Center

 Explore how industry, universities, national labs, and startups are partnering to accelerate AI and quantum innovation while building experiential workforce pathways.